In vitro fertilisation: Gender selection

-Gender selection, also known as sex selection, in the context of IVF involves the use of preimplantation genetic testing (PGT) to determine the sex of embryos prior to transfer into the uterus, allowing prospective parents to choose embryos of a preferred sex.
+Gender selection, also known as sex selection, in the context of IVF involves the use of preimplantation genetic testing (PGT) to determine the sex of embryos before transfer into the uterus, allowing prospective parents to choose embryos of a preferred sex.
 This is typically achieved by means of a biopsy of cells from embryos at the blastocyst stage and analysing them for sex chromosomes (XX for female, XY for male), alongside screening for genetic abnormalities.
-The primary aim of IVF remains assisting those with fertility issues to achieve pregnancy, but gender selection adds an elective dimension for reasons such as family balancing – where parents with children of one sex seek the opposite – or medical purposes, like avoiding sex-linked disorders such as haemophilia or Duchenne muscular dystrophy that predominantly affect males.
+The primary aim of IVF remains assisting those with fertility issues to achieve pregnancy.
+Gender selection adds an elective dimension for reasons such as family balancing – where parents with children of one sex seek the opposite – or medical purposes, like avoiding sex-linked disorders such as haemophilia or Duchenne muscular dystrophy that predominantly affect males.

 The process integrates with standard IVF protocols: ovarian stimulation to produce multiple eggs, retrieval, fertilisation in the lab, embryo culture to day five, biopsy for PGT (which identifies gender via chromosomal analysis), and transfer of selected embryos.
 PGT can also screen for conditions like Down syndrome, cystic fibrosis or Tay–Sachs disease, enhancing the medical utility of the procedure.
 Success rates for accurate gender determination approach 100%, though overall pregnancy success varies by factors like maternal age, with rates around 40-50% for women under 35.
 Costs typically add $3,000-$5,000 for PGT to a base IVF cycle of $10,000-$15,000, totalling over $20,000, though variations depend on location and clinic.

 Non-medical gender selection remains controversial, with ethical concerns including potential reinforcement of gender stereotypes, societal imbalances (as seen in regions preferring sons), and the commodification of children.
 Legally, it is prohibited for elective reasons in countries like Canada, the UK, Australia, and much of Europe, permitted only for medical indications to prevent genetic diseases.
 In the United States, it is legal without federal restrictions, though guided by ethical guidelines from bodies like the American Society for Reproductive Medicine, which allows clinics discretion.
 Destinations like Mexico and Cyprus permit both medical and non-medical selection, attracting fertility tourism.
 These disparities raise questions about equity, autonomy, and cross-border ethical standards in reproductive medicine.